Ocean Conservation Behavior

 Schedule:

 Frances holds a Master’s Degree in Marine Biodiversity and Conservation from Scripps Institution of Oceanography and a B.A. in Environmental Studies with a Minor in Spanish from the University of California, Santa Barbara.
-She is a Certified Interpretive Guide and Open Water SCUBA Diver and holds a Professional Certificate in Grant Writing.
-Frances is an active member of the National Marine Educators Association and has received six awards recognizing her entrepreneurship, innovation, and commitment to community outreach and education.
+She is a Certified Interpretive Guide and Open Water Diver and holds a Professional Certificate in Grant Writing.
+Frances is an active member of the National Marine Educators Association, where she serves as Chair of the Conservation Committee.